spokestack/spokestack.io/content/docs/Python/tts.md

 ## Additional Synthesis Options

-If automatic playback is **not** what you are looking for we offer another option.
+If automatic playback is **not** what you are looking for, we offer another option.
 An instance of `TextToSpeechClient` can synthesize separately from the `TextToSpeechManager` and produce a URL that points to the audio file.
 This allows you to download the entire audio clip.
 This is especially useful in a [Jupyter](https://jupyter.org/) notebook where you may not have direct audio output access.
 Using the `TextToSpeechClient` to retrieve the audio URL is as simple as this:

 ```python